Timiodon/TFWR-Translations/EN/docs/unlocks/mazes.md

 This is 100% an extra challenge that you can just skip.
 It's only worth it if the extra information and the shortcuts help you solve the maze faster.

-The same maze can be solved a maximum of 300 times.
-This corresponds to 299 relocations.
+The treasure can be relocated up to 300 times.
 After that, using weird substance on the treasure won't increase the gold in it anymore and it won't move anymore.

 <spoiler=show hint 1>Here's a general approach to solving the problem: